schidaine/scala-mason/README.md

 # scala-mason
-A sala library for HATEOAS Mason format based on play-json
+A scala library for HATEOAS Mason format based on play-json